Guest

 Last updated

-If you're considering testosterone therapy, you may be wondering what will happen if you decide to stop.
-The short answer is yes, you can stop testosterone therapy, but there are a number of factors to consider.
+If you are considering testosterone therapy, you may be wondering what will happen if you decide to stop.
+While the short answer is yes, you can stop testosterone replacement therapy (just like any other medication, any day), the catch lies in its consequences.
 Testosterone therapy can be used to treat a variety of conditions, such as low testosterone levels, delayed puberty, and gender dysphoria.
-However, once you start testosterone therapy, your body will depend on it to function properly.
+However, once you start testosterone therapy, your body will depend on it to function properly, since it cannot make the required testosterone by itself.

 If you suddenly stop taking testosterone, your body may experience a low testosterone level and may go into withdrawal (1).
 This can cause a range of symptoms, such as fatigue, depression, decreased sex drive, and hot flashes.
-However, there are safe ways to stop testosterone therapy, and it's important to work with your healthcare provider to develop a plan that's right for you.
+However, there are safe ways to stop testosterone therapy, and it is important to work with your healthcare provider to develop a plan that is right for you.

 Potential Risks and Side Effects of Stopping Testosterone Therapy

-If you are considering stopping testosterone therapy, it is important to understand the potential risks and side effects.
-Suddenly stopping testosterone therapy, also known as "cold turkey," can result in harsh side effects (1), especially if your starting testosterone levels were extremely low.
+It is important to understand the potential risks and side effects of testosterone replacement therapy before stopping it abruptly, also known as “cold turkey” (1), especially if your starting testosterone levels are extremely low.

 Increased Risk of Blood Clots